jahewite/PigMonitoringResearch/README.md

 - [Image-based Tail Posture Monitoring of Pigs](https://www.researchgate.net/publication/374156938_Image-based_Tail_Posture_Monitoring_of_Pigs)
 - [ECPLF Publication]

 It also includes links to the datasets and models cited in the publications.
 For details on data usage and restrictions, see the [License](#license) section.
-For a detailed description of the dataset, refer to the [Dataset](#datasets) section.
+For a detailed description of the dataset, refer to the [Dataset](#datasets) section.Additionally, check out the [data exploration](data_exploration) directory for more details.

-Check out the [data exploration](data_exploration) directory for more details.
+The results in this repository were developed as part of the [DigiSchwein](https://www.lwk-niedersachsen.de/lwk/news/35309_DigiSchwein) project.
+Check out the [Acknowledgements](#Acknowledgements) section for more details.

 ## Tail Posture Monitoring Pipeline